p42ific-rim/topo-seg/README.md

 <aside>
 ⚠️

-We modified the `lib\python3.11\site-packages\monai\inferers\inferer.py` file to handle returning both the prediction AND the denoised image.
+We modified MONAI's `inferer.py` file to handle returning both the prediction AND the denoised image.
 The prediction is used for the ControlNet and the denoised image is used for the TI loss.

 </aside>